 III.
-CONTEXT-SENSITIVE HMMS
+CONTEXT-SENSITIVE HIDDEN MARKOV MODELS

-Context-sensitive HMMs are extensions of conventional HMMs, and they have been recently introduced in [32] and [37].
-In a csHMM, certain states have variable emission and transition probabilities that depend on the "context."
-Emissions made at specific states are stored in the memory, and these data (or the context) are used to adjust the probabilities of some future states.
+Context-sensitive HMMs are extensions of conventional HMMs and they have been recently introduced in [32], [37].
+In a csHMM, certain states have variable emission and transition probabilities that depend on the 'context'.
+Emissions made at specific states are stored in the memory, and this data (or the context) is used to adjust the probabilities of some future states.
 This context-dependent property is very useful in modeling long-range correlations between distant symbols, and it can significantly increase the descriptive power of HMMs.

-Unlike conventional HMMs, csHMMs have three different kinds of hidden states, namely, single-emission states $S_n$ , pairwise-emission states $P_n$ , and context-sensitive states $C_n$ .
+Unlike conventional HMMs, csHMMs have three different kinds of hidden states, namely, single-emission states S_n , pairwise-emission states P_n , and context-sensitive states C_n .
 Single-emission states are identical to regular states in traditional HMMs, and they have fixed emission probabilities that do not depend on the context.
 Pairwise-emission states are similar to single-emission states in the sense that their emission probabilities are also fixed.
-The difference is that the symbols emitted at pairwise-emission states are stored in the associated memory, so that they can be used to adjust the probabilities at the context-sensitive states.
+The difference is that the symbols emitted at pairwise-emission states are stored in the associated memory3, so that they can be used to adjust the probabilities at the context-sensitive states.
 When we enter a context-sensitive state, it first accesses the associated memory to retrieve the symbol that has been previously emitted at the corresponding pairwise-emission state.
 The emission probabilities of the context-sensitive state is adjusted according to the retrieved symbol.
-As the pairwise-emission state $P_n$ and the context-sensitive state $C_n$ work cooperatively, they always exist in pairs, where each state pair is assigned a separate memory.
+As the pairwise-emission state P_n and the contextsensitive state C_n work cooperatively, they always exist in pairs, where each state pair is assigned a separate memory.
 As we need a context to adjust the emission probabilities at a context-sensitive state, the transition probabilities in the model are adjusted (based on the status of the memory that is associated with the context-sensitive state), such that we cannot enter a context-sensitive state when the memory is empty.

 By arranging the pairwise-emission states and the corresponding context-sensitive states appropriately, we can represent any kind of pairwise symbol correlations.
+For example, of correlations we want to model.
+For modeling RNA secondary structures, it is usually more convenient to use a stack.

-For example, using a csHMM, we can easily construct a model that generates only palindromes.
-An example of such a model is shown in Fig. 5.
-As we can see in Fig. 5, the csHMM has a single-emission state $S_1$ , a pairwise-emission state $P_1$ , and a context-sensitive state $C_1$ .
-In this example, the state pair $(P_1, C_1)$ uses a stack.
-Initially, the model begins at the pairwise-emission state $P_1$ .
+2Note that the CM (covariance model) is a SCFG with a special structure.
+3The associated memory can be a stack or a queue, depending on the type using a csHMM, we can easily construct a model that generates only palindromes.
+An example of such a model is shown in Fig.5.
+As we can see in Fig.5, the csHMM has a singleemission state S_1 , a pairwise-emission state P_1 , and a contextsensitive state C_1 .
+In this example, the state pair (P_1, C_1) uses a stack.
+Initially, the model begins at the pairwise-emission state P_1 .
 It can make several self-transitions to emit a number of symbols, which will be stored in the stack.
-At some point, the model will enter the context-sensitive state $C_1$ .
-When we enter $C_1$ , we retrieve a symbol from the top of the stack, and the emission probabilities of $C_1$ are adjusted such that it emits the same symbol as the retrieved one.
-Transition probabilities of $C_1$ are adjusted such that it makes self-transitions until the stack becomes empty.
-Once the stack is empty,
+At some point, the model will enter the context-sensitive state C_1 .
+When we enter C_1 , we retrieve a symbol from the top of the stack, and the emission probabilities of C_1 are adjusted such that it emits the same symbol as the retrieved one.
+Transition probabilities of C_1 are adjusted such that it makes self-transitions until the stack becomes empty.
+Once the stack is empty, the model terminates.
+In this way, the csHMM in Fig.5 can generate palindromes that take one of the following forms